Be Part of the Winter Backpacking Team

 This gear combination will cost $350–400 and add 2lbs to your pack and another 11.6oz around your torso.
 It may seem like a lot of money and weight, but it is insurance that could save your life or help you save someone else.

-Just as there are many ways you can die from automobile accidents, winter backpacking involves dangers.
-Avalanches can push you off cliffs or into rocks and trees at very high speeds.
-You can also be buried and suffocated, die from hypothermia, or be crushed.
-You cannot outrun an avalanche.
-Once buried, you will be unable to move, so your transceiver must be turned on to the “send” mode so that others can find you.
+Avalanche hazards are real.
+Learning to avoid them is important.
+You can be buried and suffocated, die from hypothermia, or be crushed.
+In most instances, you cannot outrun an avalanche.
+Once buried, you will be unable to move anything, so your transceiver must be turned on to the “send” mode so that others can find you.
 Your batteries will last over 200 hours in transmit mode, so turn on and test the beckon at the trailhead and leave it on.
 Avalanche gear will not guarantee your safety.
-Rather it will increase the chances that you will be located if buried and it will increase your ability to help recover others.
+Rather it will increase the chances that you will be located if buried and it will increase your ability to help rescue others.

 Recommended reading: Avalanche Essentials: A Step-by-Step System for Safety and Survival by Bruce Tremper, Mountaineers Books (Paperback).